Avefector/The-Brain-Keyboard/Hotkeys/Hotkeys.md

 		- *Highlight anything from an .md and paste it onto a canvas file with precision.*
 	- Alt + E = Clear Unused Images
 	- Ctrl + Alt + E - Collect all attachments to Current Note (Consistent Attachments and Links: Collect Attachments in Current Note)
+	- Ctrl + Shift + E - Rename every image in Note (Paste image rename: Batch rename all images instantly (in the current file))
 	- Attach Media - Drag & Drop / Copy-Paste
 	- Ctrl + Click = Click on an Image in Hover Editor
 	- Ctrl + P = Open Command Palette